MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * apply a few drops of isopropyl alcohol to the crystal
 * wipe with Kimwipe

+__Negative features in an ATR spectrum indicate the crystal was not clean during background collection__

 _insert gif of process_

 <a name="background"></a>
 ##### Background collection:

 Before collecting spectra, it is necessary to collect a background reading.
 The OMNIC software will automatically subtract the background from your sample spectrum, so it makes sense to collect a background that is relevant to your particular sample.
 If you are characterizing a solid or powder, the normal background will be air.
 If you are measuring an aqueous sample, and want to have water subtracted, you would collect a background of deionized water.
 If a sample is attached to a substrate such as a glass slide, you would collect the background on a clean section of the substrate.

+__Negative features in an ATR spectrum indicate the crystal was not clean during background collection__

 * Load the background material onto the ATR crystal, or for air leave it uncovered
 * Click "collect background"